BaaS Introduction

 "phone": "111-111-1111"

-state and will set that property statically in the definition.
-A value will be added to the definition’s body
+activestate and will set that property statically in the definition.
+A value will be added to the definition’sbodyobject. - The rest of the payload’s properties will be set by ‘requestParameters’

-since they are included as part of the requests body.
-Those properties will also need to have requestBodyPath
+requestBodysince they are included as part of the requests body.
+Those properties will also need to haverequestBodyPath, instead ofrequestParameter - Method is

 POST